nguyenhonganle/kickstarter-analysis/README.md

 Based on the Kickstarter dataset, Louise's play Fever came close to its fundraising goal in a short amount of time.
 To achieve the goal of this project, she needs to understand of the successful campaigns from begin to end.

+There are explicit elements that I separated from the information that we could use the technique to make Louise without a doubt, and successful in getting the funding.
+Utilizing these bits of knowledge for progress, by acquiring comprehension of the achievement from begin to end and reflecting efforts that were successful plays.

 ## Analysis and Challenges